ChandlerXiandeYang/USL_unification/README.md

 - `CQAWWC_KDEDPonUSLND`: Computes CQA-wise worst-case Ppu.
 - `CQAWWC_BAKDEDPonUSLND`: Computes Ppu and 95% CI using bootstrap.

+  This is the first new method to assess a cleaning process performance.

 ### 2.1.3 Pooled Ppu for 1–3 CQAs (DAR, CAR, Mic):
 - `CQAWP_KDEDPonUSLND`: Computes pooled Ppu across CQAs.
 - `CQAWP_BAKDEDPonUSLND`: Computes pooled Ppu and 95% CI using bootstrap.

+This is the second new method to assess a cleaning process performance.

 ### 2.1.4 Monitoring Models:
 - **Model 1**: Combines 2.1.1 + 2.1.2 + `CQAWWC_KDEDPonUSLND_CVStage3Monitoring`